 Good works were encouraged not only by Elizabeth Macarthur-Onslow from the 1880s but also her daughter Sibella (1871-1943) and daughter-in-law Enid (1867-1952), the granddaughter of Hannibal Hawkins Macarthur who married Elizabeth's son, James Macarthur-Onslow (1867-1946) in 1897.
 Through their independent means the women were able to tread different paths and so help define the roles of women in the town.
-They dominated the town socially, culturally and economically and their moral authority and social influence were absolute (Willis 2006).
+They dominated the town socially, culturally and economically and their moral authority and social influence were absolute (Willis 2006 (a)).

 Camden's influential Edwardian women, particularly Sibella Macarthur-Onslow C.B.E., great granddaughter of John Macarthur, were wealthy and powerful with extensive transnational networks between Camden, Sydney, Melbourne and London.
-They were able to provide leadership at a local, state and national level that created new empowering opportunities for Camden women within the otherwise strict confines of rural life (Willis 2014 (a)).
+They were able to provide leadership at a local, state and national level that created new empowering opportunities for Camden women within the otherwise strict confines of rural life (Willis 2013 (d)).
 Sibella helped to form the Ladies' Empire Club in London.
 She was a founder and deputy president in 1924-43 of the Victoria League in New South Wales; president of the Queen's Club, Sydney, in 1920 and 1922-25; and active in the Bush Book Club of New South Wales and the National Council of Women of New South Wales, representing the latter at the 1927 biennial conference of the International Council of Women in Geneva.
 She joined her brother, George (1875-1931) to found the People's Reform League of New South Wales, to raise the standard of morality in public life and rallied women about the importance of their vote.

 In 1914 Sibella joined the central executive of the New South Wales division of the British Red Cross Society and on 14 August 1914, in the week following the outbreak of World War I, in a wave of patriotism for 'the old country' and Australian soldiers, the Camden Red Cross was founded.
-Sibella was involved with the Red Cross from its inception in Australia, including as an executive member of the Central Executive in Sydney and in Menangle and Camden of which she was Secretary or President until her death in 1943.
-To hold senior executive office in the Camden branch of the Red Cross at that time was associated with high social status.
-The Camden branch was the first Branch in NSW outside Sydney and largest in NSW in the late 1920s and early 1930s.
+Sibella was involved with the Red Cross from its inception in Australia, including as an executive member of the Central Executive in Sydney and in Menangle and Camden of which she was Secretary or President until her death in 1943 (Simpson 1986).

 The placed-based nature of the Red Cross branch network provided opportunities for parochial women to make a difference outside their usual duties and the Camden Red Cross was amongst the highest fundraisers during World War II.
 Camden district women joined local Red Cross branches and their affiliates in the towns and villages around the colonial estate of the Macarthur family at Camden Park.
 Social events included hosting visits to the area by servicemen.
 A 1917 visit of French troops to Camden became a large social event, recorded in a series of photographs, with many people from the area participating and included a lunch held behind the CBC (now NAB) Bank.
-(Willis 2013 (b); Willis 2014 (a)).
+(Willis 2013 (b)).